ZachHammack2022/connect4/readme.md

 # Connect4 Game Application

 ## Overview
-This Connect4 game is a full-stack web application built using a Python backend and a Typescript frontend.
-It is containerized using Docker and Docker Compose, making it easy to run and deploy.
-It aims to replicate the classic Connect4 experience with additional features including various AI opponents and a leaderboard system.
+This Connect4 game is a full-stack web application that aims to replicate the classic Connect4 experience with additional features including various AI opponents and a leaderboard system.

 ![Connect4 Game Screenshot](assets/pictures/connect4_v3.png)